 In a ransomware attack, victims—upon seeing an e-mail addressed to them—will open it and may click on an attachment that appears legitimate, like an invoice or an electronic fax, but which contains the malicious ransomware code.
 Or the e-mail might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.

 In its early forms, TeslaCrypt targeted game-play data for specific computer games.
-It then evolved to affect newer file formats such as Word, PDF, JPEG and other files.
-In all cases, the victim would then be prompted to pay a ransom of $500 worth of bitcoins in order to obtain the key to decrypt the files.
+It then evolved to affect newer file formats such as Word, PDF, JPEG, and other files.
+In all cases, the victim would then be prompted to pay a ransom of $500 worth of bitcoins to obtain the key to decrypt the files.